premnagdeo/Intrusion-Detection-System/README.md

 ## Accuracy

-Using just Logistic Regression, I was able to achieve an accuracy of 99.94% with in only 28 out of 8881 malicious queries passed through the Intrusion Detection System.
+Using just Logistic Regression, I was able to achieve an accuracy of 99.94% wherein only 28 out of 8881 malicious queries passed through the Intrusion Detection System.

 ![Accuracy](images/accuracy.png)